anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

       - credit the `amount_after_slash` to the `delegator_address` and debit the whole `amount` (before slash, if any) from the PoS account
       - burn the slashed tokens (`amount - amount_after_slash`), if not zero

-For `delegate`, `undelegate`, `redelegate` and `withdraw_unbonds` the transaction must be signed with the delegator's public key.
+For `delegate`, `undelegate`, `redelegate` and `withdraw_unbonds`, the transaction must be signed with the delegator's public key.
 Note that for `delegate`, signature verification is also performed because there are tokens debited from the delegator's account.

 ## Slashing